wscoble/ic-tools/README.md

 This repository hosts a Nix flake for the Internet Computer (IC) toolchain, focusing on providing a reproducible development environment with `dfx`, the command-line tool for developing, deploying, and managing Internet Computer projects.

-Ah, I see!
-You're referring to using `devenv.sh`, a tool for managing project-specific development environments defined by declarative configurations.
-Given this clarification, let's revise the section to incorporate `devenv.sh` from [devenv.sh](https://devenv.sh/packages/) as a method for setting up and using the development environment for your Nix flake project.

 ## Installation and Usage

 ### Setting Up with Nix